With the digital landscape getting overly crowded with new businesses and more competition, you need to come up with new strategies to stand out.

 Image via Instagram

-You can then look at their other posts and analyze their engagement rates.
+You can then look at their other posts and analyze their influencer marketing strategy and engagement rates.
 This will give you a rough idea of their effectiveness and engagement potential.
 After going through several profiles, you can narrow down to a list of brand influencers to collaborate with.

 Finding influential bloggers is a tougher task than finding brand influencers on social media.
 However, a lot of social media influencers also have personal blogs.
 So if you do find a social media influencer, you can check out which of them also have a blog.